-5.3.
+5.5.
 The IDC scheme

-For information on the content of the Individual Defined Contribution (IDC) scheme, see Annex 5.3.
+For information on the content of the Individual Defined Contribution (IDC) scheme, see Annex 5.5.

-The employee contribution is 3.5% of the individual pension salary.
+The employee contribution is 3.5% of the individual pensionable salary.

-5.3.1.
+5.5.1.
 Premium grades

-The IDC scheme (see Annex 5.3.) includes a premium sliding scale.
+The IDC scheme (see Annex 5.5.) includes a premium sliding scale.
 This was a market-based IDC sliding scale on 15 February 2018, the date on which the Parties reached agreement on the Collective Agreement, given the market interest rate at that time.